-Every two years we recruit 30 writers aged 16-21 from across the north of England.
+Every two years we recruit 30 writers aged 16-22 from across the north of England.
 We offer a free programme of workshops, one to ones, project activity and professional development.

 One to ones

 Since we started in 2001, the Writing Squad has evolved from a writer development programme into a community of creatives.
 Producing projects with partners or by ourselves gives us the opportunity to develop our writers’ professional skills through practical creative adventures.
-See some of our current and previous projects here.
+See our current and previous projects here.

-Meeting Squad needs
+Meeting Squad Needs